Our 10 Week Half Marathon Training Plan is best suited for runners with some experience looking to improve their half-marathon performance.

 Runners looking to run a great 1st half marathon, or set a new PR!

-It includes 2 mid-week runs, to be performed at a comfortable pace, one tempo run, and one long-slow run each weekend to build your max mileage.
-The plan includes one cross-training day per week and two rest days.
+The training program includes 2 mid-week runs, to be performed at a comfortable pace, one tempo run, and one long-slow run each weekend to build your max mileage.
+The training schedule includes one cross-training day per week and two rest days.

 Not convinced this is the plan for you?